What is data labeling? Choosing between a rule-based vs. machine learning system

 • Effective in cases of limited data.
 SVMs can work well even when the training data set is small.
 The use of support vectors ensures that only a subset of data points influences the decision boundary, which can be beneficial when data is limited.

-While support vector machines are popular for the reasons listed above, they also come with some limitations and potential issues:
+While support vector machines are popular for the reasons listed above, they also come with limitations and potential issues, including the following:

 • Computationally intensive.
 SVMs can be computationally expensive, especially when dealing with large data sets.
 The training time and memory requirements increase significantly with the number of training samples.